Forum Backlinks: What Are They And Do They Hurt SEO

 Using forums to promote email signups can be successful.
 The key is to answer forum queries while quietly promoting your newsletter.

-Sam Parr, the creator of a business weekly with over 2 million subscribers, has acknowledged that Reddit connections fueled the initial development of his subscriber base.
+Sam Parr, the creator of a business weekly with over 2 million subscribers, has acknowledged that Reddit connections helped fuel the initial growth of his subscriber base.

 d.
 Increase Brand Authority